Shamima Begum: Background

-Begum was born in London to immigrant parents of Bangladeshi Muslim origin and citizenship.
+Shamima Begum was born on 25 August 1999 in London to Bangladeshi Muslim immigrant parents.
 She was raised in the Bethnal Green area of Tower Hamlets in East London, where she received her secondary education at the Bethnal Green Academy.

 Islamic State membership

 Travel to Syria

 Together with her friends Amira Abase and Kadiza Sultana, she left the UK in February 2015, at age 15.
-They travelled via Turkey to join the ISIS in Syria.
+They travelled via Turkey to join ISIS in Syria.

 Shortly after her departure, Begum's sister expressed hope that she and her school friends had travelled to IS territory only to bring back their friend Sharmeena Begum (no relation), who had travelled there in 2014.

 Education Secretary Nicky Morgan said in February 2015 that everyone hoped and prayed for the safe return of the three girls to the UK.

 Activities in Syria

 Ten days after arriving in Syria, Begum married Dutch-born Yago Riedijk, a convert to Islam who had arrived in Syria in October 2014.
 This marriage may not be recognised under Dutch law since she was underage at that time.
 She gave birth to three children, all of whom died young; her youngest child was born in a refugee camp in February 2019 and, by March 2019, had died of a lung infection.

 The Daily Telegraph reported that Begum had been an "enforcer" in ISIS' "morality police", and had tried to recruit other young women to join the jihadist group.
 The report said that she was allowed to carry a Kalashnikov rifle and earned a reputation as a strict enforcer of IS' laws, such as dress codes for women.
 An anti-IS activist was also reported by The Daily Telegraph as saying that there were allegations of Begum stitching suicide bombs into explosive vests so they could not be removed without detonating.
-None of this was proved, and much of what has been reported in media is denied by Shamima Begum.
-Later, investigative journalist Josh Baker posed as an ISIS member and was able to speak with the person responsible for convincing Shamima to join the group.
-A school friend by the name of Sharmeena Begum described Shamima as a "shy misfit" whose role has been greatly exaggerated in the media.
+None of this has been proven, and much of what has been reported is denied by Shamima Begum.
+Later, investigative journalist Josh Baker posed as an ISIS member and was able to speak with Sharmeena Begum, the person responsible for convincing Shamima to join the group.
+Sharmeena described Shamima as a "shy misfit" whose role has been greatly exaggerated in the media.